 - Scottish Corners Elementary 3rd, 4th, and 5th graders, 76 students led by Janice Kuchinka, Kathryn Gleeson, Nicole Wasosky and Mandy Kline

-The entire ceremony was live streamed on Facebook.
-The video is below in its entirety.
+The entire ceremony was live streamed on Facebook and a produced video was created.
+Both appear below.

 Learn more about the project from the Not Forgotten podcast of the International Time Capsule Society